codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

         $third = 3;
     }

-The following code block would use spaces to have the assignment operators line up with each other::
+Following the "best practice" above, the following code block would use spaces to have the assignment operators line up with each other::

     {